Employees Only

 I wanted to try straight absinthe, but being a bourbon fan I opted for the billionaire cocktail–Baker’s Bourbon shaken with lemon juice, grenadine and absinthe bitters.
 The bitters are made in-house and stored in a glowing green stoppered bottle with “absinthe” etched on the side–how I coveted that bottle.
 My drink was strong and delicious, the bourbon tempered by grenadine, and the bitters adding a slight licorice kick.
 This probably ranks equally with the 19th Street Special at Death & Co. as my favorite bourbon drink.

-The cocktails, at $15 bucks a pop, are expensive, and there’s only one bathroom in the joint, so my stay was a short one.
+The cocktails, at $15 bucks a pop, are expensive, so my stay was a short one.
 But I’ll definitely be back next year for another buzz-inducing happy birthday beverage, (or possibly much sooner).

 Employees Only 510 Hudson St. behind the psychic